Volunteer with us

 We need volunteers to be 'chefs', servers, bread preparers (and all things in between) for three hour time-slots (7am-10am, 10am-1pm and 1pm-4pm) on the following Fridays: 18 August, 15 September, 20 October, 17 November, and 15 December.
 If you can assist, please email us here.

 We need assistance with ongoing grant preparation (multiple grants) and mentoring existing Pegasus volunteers in grant preparation and writing.
-Working alongside our Public Relations and Communications Manager, grant writing is a very important part of keeping Pegasus flying.
+Working alongside our Communications Manager, grant writing is a very important part of keeping Pegasus flying.
 Previous grant writing or corporate writing experience is preferred.
 If you can assist, please email us here.

 Leaders, side walkers and stable hands